openobserve/openobserve-docs/docs/howto/ingest_ecs_logs_using_firelens.md

 `logDriver` in this case is `awsfirelens`.
 All the logs for nginx container will be sent to fluentbit using `awsfirelens`.

 `options` section has [http output plugin](https://docs.fluentbit.io/manual/pipeline/outputs/http) configuration for fluentbit.
-Configure this section with the values you got from ZincObserve.
+Configure this section with the values you got from OpenObserve.

 Register the task definition using the below command: